IslayTzash/stellaris-tech-tree/README.md

 This provides a set of files to view the technology tree for the 4x strategy game Stellaris.

+You can view the latest live snaphsot at [https://islaytzash.github.io/stellaris-tech-tree/public/vanilla/](https://islaytzash.github.io/stellaris-tech-tree/public/vanilla/)

 Predominantly this repository contains a python3 tool to generate a HTML/CSS rendering of the tech tree information from the game files.
 * /script/ contains the python code to parse the game files
 * /public/ contains the output from the python tool and some HTML/CSS/JS and other assets to provide a view you can load in a web browser

+# Viewing the output

+As best as possible, the display matches columns to tech tiers.
+Tier 0 (starter techs) will only appear in the rightmost column.
+The Treant.js tool used within the viewer is not as good at keeping techs from drifting into higher tier columns, i.e. the fourth column is where tier 4 techs should be displayed, occasionally a tier2 or tier 3 tech with prerequisites may be pushed into the fourth column.

+The purple background behind a tech name indicates it is a rare tech.
+The red background indicates it is a deadly tech.

+Clicking on a tech will collapse all its children and color the tile grey.

+Hover over the three icons on the right of each tech tile to see more information:
+* top ... icon - The tech description, including its rare/dangerous indication and any required DLC
+* middle icon - The weight modifiers, this can often be a complex set of rules.
+When the weight goes to 0 the card will never be chosen.
+* bottom giftbox icon - Any game items that are activated by the tech, i.e. access to ships, weapons, edicts, ...

+Techs requiring a specific DLC are highlighted in yellow.
+There really arean't a lot.
+There is currently no way to change the display based on owned DLCs.

 # File Generation